My Favourite Corgi

 Phew!
 Got all that?

 The main thing to remember is that a corgi needs both recessive genes to be a fluffy.
-With one or none – it will be a short-haired aka normal corgi.
+With one or none – it will be a short-haired (aka normal) corgi.

 Here’s the kicker!
-Unless you specifically get the short-haired parents tested, there is no way to be 100% sure that carry the genes to pass on recessive traits.
+Unless you specifically test your short-haired parents, you can never be 100% sure your corgi carries the genes to pass on recessive traits.
+And you thought having normal puppies was hard!

-Are Fluffy Corgis rare?
+Are fluffy corgis rare?

-In a sense, yes.
+Yes.
 Because fluffy corgis are only the result of recessive genes passed down from the parents, it is very difficult to breed them.

 The only combination that will ensure a fluffy is by having two fluffy parents, but even then, due to the chance of mutation, that’s not a guarantee.